pretoriusdre/resume/README.md

 ## License

 - This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.
-- You can use this however you like!
+- The license is governing, but the TLDR is that you can use this however you like!